-In 1940, the reservoir behind Grand Coulee Dam, Lake Franklin D. Roosevelt, was filling.
+In 1940, the reservoir behind Grand Coulee Dam, Franklin D. Roosevelt Lake (also called Lake Roosevelt), was filling.
 Eventually, the rising water would cover Kettle Falls more than 100 miles upriver, erasing one of the two great Indian fishing sites on the Columbia.
 The other, Celilo Falls, similarly disappeared under the reservoir behind The Dalles Dam in 1957.

 At Kettle Falls, where David Thompson watched Indians fish for salmon in 1807, the Confederated Tribes of the Colville Reservation, descendants of the fishers Thompson encountered, hosted a three-day gathering in 1940 to eulogize the impending loss of the historic falls.
 Appropriately, the event was called the “Ceremony of Tears.”
 U.S. Senator Clarence Dill, D-Washington, a longtime supporter of Grand Coulee Dam, was a featured speaker at the event on June 16, 1940.